tedhagos/tedhagos.github.com/webappdev/_posts/2015-5-10-ajax-form-submission.md

 title: AJAX Form Submission
 tags:
+- ajaxjquery
-- ajax jquery
+- formsubmission
-- form submission
+- phpendpoint
 ---

 The code samples use the ajax functions of jquery, so you need to add jquery to the page